Legacymoz/ProcurePact/README.md

 # ProcurePact

-ProcurePact empowers SMEs in cross-border trade with instant payments, one-click invoice-backed loans, and AI-driven insights to keep cash flowing and decisions smart.
+ProcurePact is a procure-to-pay platform empowering SMEs engaged in cross-border trade with instant payments, one-click invoice-backed loans, and business intelligence to keep cash flowing and decisions smart.

 ## Table of Contents